Library Card Options and Instructions

-During the library's closure to comply with public health guidelines, we can provide new patrons with cards without the verification step.
+If you are unable to physically visit the library, you can still apply for a limited-use card online.
 Please visit the Library Card Application Page then click the box that says "I don't have a library card".
-On the next page you will enter your information and submit your request.
+On the next page, you will enter your information and submit your request.

-Once you have created your account, please call 253.841.5454 or email us at PuyLib@puyallupwa.gov and request that your card be activated for e-resources.
+Once you have created your account, please call 253.841.5454 or e-mail us and request that your card be activated for e-resources.
 Library staff will then issue you a new card number that will work with our databases.
-If you are having a problem creating your online account or believe you may have an old account still in our system, please call or email us, Monday-Friday, 10am-5pm.
+If you are having a problem creating your online account or believe you may have an old account still in our system, please call or e-mail us.

 Card Types and Benefits

 For more information about the different types of cards, please see the Library Borrower Policy (PDF).

 Your library card allows access to our reference databases and downloadable content including eBooks, audiobooks, and music.
 If you are outside the library, you will need to enter your library card's barcode number and your Personal Identification Number (PIN).

 If you are not a resident of the City of Puyallup but would still like to get a Puyallup Public Library card, you may be eligible to receive a library card without paying a non-resident fee.
 If you are ineligible to receive a Puyallup Library card as a resident, our non-resident fee is currently $50 per year for an individual adult or $75 per year for a family.